nuhame/mlpug/README.md

-**If you are eager to dive in to training scripts that use mlpug, checkout the [examples](mlpug/examples/documentation/) directory!**
+**If you are eager to dive in to training scripts that use MLpug, checkout the [examples](mlpug/examples/documentation/) directory!**

-# mlpug
+# MLpug
-Mlpug is a machine learning library agnostic framework for model training.
+MLpug is a machine learning library agnostic framework for model training.

 A lot of the functionality you need to train your machine learning model is independent of the machine learning library you're using, e.g. PyTorch and Tensorflow.